GlacierProtocol/glacierprotocol.github.io/_docs/setup/prepare-hardware.md

     * **Set 1**: "Q1" computer, "Q1 BOOT" USB drive, "Q1 APP" USB drive
     * **Set 2**: "Q2" computer, "Q2 BOOT" USB drive, "Q2 APP" USB drive

-    The USBs labeled "Q1 BOOT" and "Q2 BOOT" will have the operating system to boot the corresponding computer.
+    The USB drives labeled "Q1 BOOT" and "Q2 BOOT" will have the operating system to boot the corresponding computer.

-    The USBs labeled "Q1 APP" and "Q2 APP" will have the software applications for use on the corresponding computer.
+    The USB drives labeled "Q1 APP" and "Q2 APP" will have the software applications for use on the corresponding computer.

 2. In each set, label all hardware with a permanent marker, writing directly on